I-1-2-44. Administrative Review of the Fee Authorized Under the Fee Agreement Process — Overview

 The reviewing official must mail a written notice of the action taken on administrative review to:

-The notice will advise the parties that the determination is not subject to further review.
+The reviewing official will send notices to the last known addresses of the parties.
+The notice will inform the parties that the determination is not subject to further review.
+See HALLEX I-1-2-48 for more information about the notice.